 The National Institute on Drug Abuse (NIDA) revealed that in 2020 at least 5.2 million Americans aged 12 and older were reported to have used cocaine at some point.
-Of this number, at least 1.3 million people have been confirmed as having a cocaine use disorder.
+When an individual engages in cocaine use, a detoxification process is necessary.
+Of this same number, at least 1.3 million people have been confirmed as having a cocaine use disorder.

 These staggering figures underline the massive number of people addicted to cocaine in the US.
 As such, it is no surprise that many cocaine users also suffer from the many adverse effects of the substance, such as coke bloat.

 How Is Coke Bloat Connected to Cocaine Use?